Live Flesh (film)

-Live Flesh (Carne trémula) is a 1997 erotic romantic thriller drama film written and directed by Pedro Almodóvar, based on the 1986 novel of the same name by English author Ruth Rendell.
+Live Flesh (Carne trémula) is a 1997 erotic drama film written and directed by Pedro Almodóvar, based on the 1986 novel of the same name by English author Ruth Rendell.
 The film stars Javier Bardem, Francesca Neri, Liberto Rabal, Ángela Molina and José Sancho, with Penélope Cruz and Pilar Bardem.

 Plot

 Madrid, Christmas 1970.
 The Spanish State has declared a state of emergency curtailing civil liberties.
 A young prostitute, Isabel Plaza Caballero, gives birth on a bus to a son, Víctor.
-Twenty years later, Víctor shows up uninvited at the apartment of Elena, a junkie with whom he had sex a week earlier, expecting another date.
+Twenty years later, Víctor shows up uninvited at the apartment of Elena, a drug addict with whom he had sex a week earlier, expecting another date with her.
 Elena angrily orders him to leave, eventually threatening him with a gun.
 Enraged, Víctor wrestles the gun from her; in the process, Elena gets knocked out and the gun goes off.

 After a neighbour calls the police, two officers, Sancho and David, arrive on the scene.
 Sancho is an unstable alcoholic who suspects his wife Clara of infidelity, while David is sensible and righteous.
 When the officers enter the apartment, Víctor holds Elena hostage at gunpoint.
 David tries to appease him and get him to drop his gun, but Sancho repeatedly threatens Víctor.
 Finally, David gets Sancho and then Víctor to put down their guns.
-David orders Elena to flee.
+David instructs Elena to flee.
 Sancho then lunges for Víctor, and as they wrestle for the gun, David is shot.

 Two years later, Víctor, in jail, learns through a televised wheelchair basketball match that David, now partially paralysed from the gunshot, has become a star player at the Summer Paralympics and is married to Elena.
 Víctor is released four years later, vowing revenge on Elena and David.
 His mother has died, leaving him some money and a house in an area scheduled for demolition.
 Víctor visits his mother's grave, where he spots Elena at her father's burial service.
 Without identifying himself, he briefly offers her his condolences.
 He then meets Sancho's wife Clara, who has arrived late for Elena's service.
 They leave together and she visits his apartment.
 They establish a tentative relationship.

 Elena, now clean from drugs and operating an orphanage, tells David of her encounter with Víctor.
 David stops by Víctor's house and demands that he stay away from Elena.
-As he leaves, David he sees Clara arriving and watches from a distance.
+As he leaves, David sees Clara arriving and watches from a distance.
 Clara agrees to teach Víctor how to make love and eventually falls in love with him.
 Víctor is later accepted as a volunteer by the orphanage, as he earned a teaching diploma by correspondence during his time in jail, much to Elena's chagrin.